Attributes

 }

-For production-ready code, replace the above by the following, for example.
+For production-ready code, replace the above by the following (or similar):

 // The `warn` attribute creates compiler warnings in case of violation.